PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

    Sphinx is always processing the content inside of the ifconfig directive, but is discarding the output if not needed.
-   So if you create objects within the ifconfig directive, they are available to the datamodel.
+   So if you create objects within the ifconfig directive, they are available to the data model.
    See the following needtable for demonstration.

 .. needtable::